krayon-tests/ticket3183658-ghost-user/README.md

 # ticket3183658-ghost-user

 This is Bob's branch.
-Bob changed it.
+Bob changed it ... again.